idaholab/moose/modules/navier_stokes/doc/content/source/executioners/PIMPLE.md

    !equation id=pressure-eq-ainv
    \vec{u}^{n+1} = - A^{-1}H(\vec{u}^{n}) -A^{-1}\nabla p^{n,*},

-   and return to (1) until the maximum number of itrations is reached which can be set using the [!param](/Executioner/PIMPLE/num_piso_iterations) parameter.
+   and return to (1) until the maximum number of iterations is reached which can be set using the [!param](/Executioner/PIMPLE/num_piso_iterations) parameter.

 ## Example Input Syntax